postgrespro/pg_probackup/Documentation.md

     [remote_options]
     [logging_options]

 Copies WAL files from the corresponding subdirectory of the backup catalog to the cluster's write-ahead log location.
-This command is automatically set by pg_probackup as `restore_command` in **recovery.conf** when restoring backups using a WAL archive.
+This command is automatically set by pg_probackup as part of the `restore_command` in **recovery.conf** when restoring backups using a WAL archive.
 You do not need to set it manually.

 #### Options

 This section describes all command-line options for pg_probackup commands.
 If the option value can be derived from an environment variable, this variable is specified below the command-line option, in the uppercase.
 Some values can be taken from the pg_probackup.conf configuration file located in the backup catalog.
-For details, see the section “Configuring pg_probackup”.
+For details, see the section [Configuring pg_probackup](#configuring-pg_probackup).

 If an option is specified using more than one method, command-line input has the highest priority, while the pg_probackup.conf settings have the lowest priority.